Shoulder MRI scanMRI - shoulder; Magnetic resonance imaging - shoulder

 - Shoulder pain and a history of cancer

 - Shoulder pain that does not get better with treatment

-A normal result means your shoulder and surrounding area appear normal.
+A normal result means no problems were seen in your shoulder and surrounding tissue in the images.

 What Abnormal Results Mean

 Some possible causes of abnormal results may be: